the-ai-engineer/ai-agents-from-scratch/09-agent-class/README.md

 ## Next Steps

-Now that you have a production-ready agent architecture, move to [Lesson 09 - Memory](../09-memory) to learn how to manage conversation history, handle token limits, and persist state for long-running agents.
+Now that you have a production-ready agent architecture, move to [Lesson 10 - Advanced Memory](../10-advanced-memory) to learn how to manage conversation history, handle token limits, and persist state for long-running agents.

 ## Resources